vpelkonen/react-native-basics/README.md

 Here's a long list of publicly available APIs for the brave and inspired: https://github.com/toddmotto/public-apis.

+## Contents
+The repository has been initialised [eslint](https://eslint.org/) with a JavaScript linter.
+It's configured for React, React Native and React Navigation so you don't have to.
+You can lint your code and make sure it's compatible with the rules by running `yarn lint`.

+`App.js` is the entry point to the app, `.eslintrc` has all the linting rules, and `package.json` documents basic metadata and the packages required to build the app.

+### Directories
+Directories help segment a scaling codebase.
+Each section/branch will expand upon the directories and their content as needed.
+Below is an explanation on each directory and their purpose:

+* `/api` will have files for API integrations.
+* `/constants` has files like `colors.js`, `config.js` and `prop-types.js` that contain global variables that are constant throughout the app.
+* `/components` has the meat of the app, everything that is rendered in a neatly organised manner. `components` should rarely, if ever, have their own state or business logic.
+* `/containers` has screens used by `react-navigation`.
+Containers, or screens, should not have any static content rendered, only imported `components`.
+* `/fixtures` has raw data for development and testing.
+* `/navigators` will have code handling the navigation engine of the app.
+* `/util` contains utility scripts that can be used anywhere within the app.

 ---

 With ♥️ by [Ville Pelkonen](https://www.linkedin.com/in/vpelkonen/) & [Samuli Laine](https://www.linkedin.com/in/samuli-laine-2a5bb880/)